 When you execute Offline Update on a server (BIOS/iRMC/mounted PCI card), the following preparations are required.

-- The ServerView Suite DVD and the ServerView Suite Update DVD must be copied to the repository area on ISM-VA in advance.
+- The ServerView Suite Update DVD must be copied to the repository area on ISM-VA in advance.
 This task is called "import."